-One of the most important -- and most challenging -- tasks you will face as a Senior Advisor is keeping the members you serve aware of your availability.
+One of the most important-and most challenging-tasks you will face as a Senior Advisor is keeping the members you serve aware of your availability.
 Being visible at state organization meetings and other similar gatherings of members is one way to do so.
-Courtesy calls to members on a regular basis in order to build trust and confidence is another.
+Courtesy calls, emails, or texts to members-expecially members in transition-on a regular basis to build trust and confidence are other ways to do so.
 Introducing a member to a new development, product, or service of ICMA or the state sponsor may be a good starting point for conversation.

-In order to help you engage in personal support the following eleven tips are suggested:
+To help you engage in personal support, the following 11 tips are suggested:

 - 1. Show an interest in the member's problems. - 2.
 Be a good listener. - 3.
-Be understanding; don't try to fix blame; let the member know he or she has a friend. - 4.
+Be understanding; do not try to affix blame; let the member know he or she has a friend. - 4.
 The main thrust of the discussion should be to help him or her think through the problems and alternate courses of action. - 5.
 Call or visit those who you hear are having problems to let them know that someone cares. - 6.
 Offer suggestions if you can - 7.
 Remember we are not trained, professional counselors.
-If the member seems in distress he/she may need professional help.
-Tactfully and carefully suggest that such help is sought.

-Sources of such help might be Employee Assistance Programs, government health departments, private counselors, ministers, etc.
+If the member seems in distress, he/she may need professional help.
+Tactfully and carefully suggest that such help be sought.
+Sources of such help might be Employee Assistance Programs, government health departments, private counselors, ministers, etc. (See Appendix I) - 8.
+Use follow-up calls when appropriate to find out if things have changed and to show your concern, but do not overdo it. - 9.
+Offer to meet with the member and spouse, if appropriate.